idaholab/moose/framework/doc/content/documentation/systems/Executioner/TimeIntegrator/ActuallyExplicitEuler.md

 ## `solve_type`

-This object has three different ways of solving built-in.
+This object has three different ways of solving.
 You can switch between them by using the `solve_type` parameter.
 The three methods are:

 1.  `consistent`: (The Default) A full mass matrix is built and used in a linear solve for the update
 2.  `lumped`: A "lumped" mass matrix is built, hand-inverted and applied to the RHS - fast, but possibly less accurate